 Do not adjust your eyeballs.

-This summer, Kew Gardens is swapping the greenery for – well, pretty much every other colour, with a psychedelic, sugar-dusted, rainbow-hued installation by Pip & Pop.
+Kew Gardens has swapped the greenery for – well, pretty much every other colour, with a psychedelic, sugar-dusted, rainbow-hued installation by Pip & Pop.

 Her installations are huge, colour-saturated landscapes of sugar mountains, kaleidoscopic pools, glitter, beads, bubbles and pompoms.
 You half expect to see a unicorn gallivanting around in there somewhere.
-And her first London exhibition will be coming to Kew for just under a year, opening this May.
+And her first London exhibition is now on at Kew for just under a year, closing in March 2023.

 Turns out, it’s not just orange.

-NOTE: Pip & Pop’s installation will be at Kew Gardens from 21st May 2022 – 5th March 2023.
+NOTE: Pip & Pop’s installation is at Kew Gardens until 5th March 2023.
 Admission is included with tickets to Kew, which you can book ahead right HERE.

 Pip & Pop | Kew Gardens, Richmond, TW9 3AE